 "Our life work is built on a foundation of reverence, responsibility, and gratitude." ~ Sam Rodell

 Imagine building a scale model of the earth 75 yards in diameter.
 The biosphere in this model would be roughly the thickness of the skin of a tomato.
 It is here, between earth and sky, where the story of each of our lives, and indeed the history and future of all terrestrial life is written.
-It's a Read More →
+It's a dynamically Read More →

 Designing with Thermal Analysis Tools

 Our buildings are designed to isolate the interior climate from the exterior climate, which means we need to consider every way energy moves between the interior and exterior, including the roofs, walls, floors, doors, windows... literally every square inch of the places where heated or cooled spaces encounter the outside world.
-Most of these 'boundary conditions' consist of a variety of materials assembled in fairly Read More →
+Most of these 'boundary conditions' consist of a variety of materials assembled in fair Read More →

 Investing in Design